 inner dancer workshop 2020: mental and emotional resources for dancers

 Lisa Gajda Maiolo is a veteran of eighteen Broadway shows.
 She is currently seeing clients as a therapist at Equity Therapy in New York.
 Lisa has run groups for mothers, teenage dance companies and dancers coping with the complexities of career transition.
 Using existential, relational and parts-party-based therapeutic modalities, she works with individuals and groups where they are, encouraging them to do the work that is possible today.

 Lisa is committed to improving the lives and careers of performers by exploring mental health.
 Pursuing one’s career from a place of curiosity about who they are and how they function, makes them significantly more effective.
 No longer bound by a limiting win-or-lose mentality, performers' experiences become fodder for their craft.
 Everything they engage in—including their losses--useful and meaningful.
 Performing artists’ agency lies in how they interface with their career’s challenges.
 Let’s use this difficult time to know more and become more effective in a career that will ask us to be resilient, regardless of circumstance.

-inner dancer workshop: career and financial manifestation
+inner dancer workshop 2020 and 2021: career and financial manifestation

 Krisha Marcano is the Founder and Creative Career Coach at The Artistry Center Network, LLC.
 She spent the first eight years of her career in dance companies like The Martha Graham Dance Company & The Alvin Ailey American Dance Theater.
 She then transitioned to Broadway for the next seventeen years where she was blessed to do a number of great broadway hits like Fosse, Disney's Aida, Sweet Charity, and Motown the Musical.
 She originated the role of Squeak in Oprah's 2005 production of The Color Purple.